HTML vs. XHTML: Why HTML Wins

 Regarding XHTML, all the classical arguments for XHTML seem to be related to its interoperability potential as well as the semantic ideal XHTML 2.0 tries to achieve.
 However, these arguments are as of yet hypothetical and hence not practically relevant.

-This site itself still uses supposed XHTML due to historical as well as consistency reasons (the English part of this site uses WordPress which suggested XHTML too).
+This site itself still uses supposed XHTML due to historical as well as consistency reasons (the English part of this site uses WordPress which suggested XHTML, too).
 Even though I’ve doubted whether or not cost of problem really outweighs cost of solution, this site’s main document type is subject to change.
-To switch to HTML 5 just like most of my personal projects do already.
+To switch to HTML 5 just like most of my personal projects already do.

 On December 19, 2008, 21:28 CET, molily said: